phoenixframework/phoenix_live_view/README.md

 end
 ```

+**NOTE**: If you already have Phoenix added as an explicit dependency, remove it since LiveView needs a unpublished version of Phoenix that is included as a LiveView dependency.

 Once installed, update your endpoint's configuration to include a signing salt.
 You can generate a signing salt by running `mix phx.gen.secret 32`.

 ```elixir